ggciag/mandyoc/paper/paper.md

 Although `Mandyoc` is the acronym for `MANtle DYnamics simulatOr Code`, it is designed to simulate Stokes flow type thermochemical convection taking different compositional layers into account, and it is also appropriate to simulate Earth's lithospheric dynamics in the geological timescale.

+Differing from other codes, `Mandyoc` allows the user to specify spatial and temporal velocity boundary conditions, and the current version incorporates surface processes, simulating erosion and sedimentation.

-Previous versions of the code were applied to study the evolution of continental margins, showing the interaction of the continental lithosphere with the asthenospheric mantle [@sacek2017post;@salazar2021lateral].
+Previous versions of the code were used to study the evolution of continental margins, showing the interaction of the continental lithosphere with the asthenospheric mantle [@sacek2017post;@salazar2021lateral].

 # Mathematics